 There is an application you’ll need to fill out to accompany your required documents.
 There is also a non-refundable $250 processing fee that will be added to your student account when you apply for residency.

 As part of the application you will upload your required documents as attached files.
-Use the Missouri Residency Checklist to track your progress and make sure you have everything you need to apply.
+Use the Missouri Residency Checklist (see links below) to track your progress and make sure you have everything you need to apply.

 After you’ve applied

 Once you’ve petitioned for residency, there is a waiting period for the Office of the Registrar to make a decision based on the documentation you provided.
 This can take up to three weeks.

 Continue to check your MU email during this time.
 Your residency decision will be sent to that email address.

 If your petition is approved and you’re granted residency, your tuition rate will be reassessed by the Cashiers Office.
 If your bill had been paid in full before, and if there’s now an over-payment as a result of your tuition rate changing, then you will be credited for the difference.
 You will see this change in your myZou Student Services Center 7-10 business days after your decision email from the Office of the Registrar.